 SCHOTT at Mainz, Germany has completed the casting of the secondary mirror blank for ESO’s Extremely Large Telescope (ELT).
-The completed mirror will be 4.2 meters in diameter and weigh 3.5 tonnes.
+The completed mirror will be 4.2 meters (13.8 feet)in diameter and weigh 3.5 tonnes.
 It will be the largest secondary mirror ever employed on an optical telescope and also the largest convex mirror ever produced.

 ESO’s 39-meter Extremely Large Telescope will be the largest telescope of its kind ever built when it achieves first light in 2024.
 A new milestone has now been reached with the casting of the telescope’s secondary mirror (M2), which is larger than the primary mirror of many of today’s research telescopes.